SovnSkyrim/QWEST/README.md

 For ENB Users:
 - When ingame, press Shift+Enter to open ENB Menu.
 In the right tab, called Shader Parameters at the top, select 'ENBEFFECT.FX' You will see different options for every time of day and night, and a separate slider for Interior Brightness.
 Dont forget to save configuration all the way in the top left.

+Those are the ONLY tweaks available without changing LIGHTING MODS THEMSELVES, which is NOT SUPPORTED.
+You WILL need xEdit knowledge to do so, and it'd be EXTREMELY tedious.

 ## I want to support your work!

 I thank you for that thought but you should probably donate to Wabbajack first.
 Link [here](https://www.patreon.com/user/overview?u=11907933).
 If you still want to only support me, my patreon is [here](https://www.patreon.com/Sovn).